igrigorik/http-client-hints/draft.md

 # The DPR Client Hint

-The "DPR" header field indicates the client's current Device Pixel Ratio (DPR), which is the ratio of physical pixels over density independent pixels on the device.
+The "DPR" header field is a number that indicates the client's current Device Pixel Ratio (DPR), which is the ratio of physical pixels over density independent pixels on the device.

 ~~~
   DPR = 1*DIGIT [ "."
 1*DIGIT ]
 ~~~

+If DPR occurs in a message more than once, the last value overrides all previous occurrences.

 # The RW Client Hint

-The "RW" header field indicates the client's current Resource Width (RW) in density independent pixels on the device, which is either the display width of the requested resource (e.g. display width of an image), or the layout viewport width if the resource does not have a display width (e.g. a non-image asset).
+The "RW" header field is a number that indicates the client's current Resource Width (RW) in density independent pixels on the device, which is either the display width of the requested resource (e.g. display width of an image), or the layout viewport width if the resource does not have a display width (e.g. a non-image asset).

 ~~~
   RW = 1*DIGIT
 ~~~

+If RW occurs in a message more than once, the last value overrides all previous occurrences.

 ### Confirming Selected DPR

-The "Content-DPR" header field indicates the ratio between physical pixels and density independent pixels of the selected image response.
+The "Content-DPR" header field is a number that indicates the ratio between physical pixels and density independent pixels of the selected image response.

 ~~~
   Content-DPR = 1*DIGIT [ "."
 1*DIGIT ]